AdobeDocs/advertising.en/help/dsp/reports/report-settings.md

 ## [!UICONTROL Build Your Report] Section

 **[!UICONTROL Select To Add As Report Headers]:**  The data columns, or headers, to include in the report.
 To add a column, expand the category and select the check box next to the column name.
-All unavailable metrics are disabled.
+The available columns vary by report, and all unavailable metrics are disabled.
 The available data categories include:

 * [!UICONTROL Dimensions]

+  >[!NOTE]
+  >
+  > The [!UICONTROL Household] report can include only one dimension.

 * [!UICONTROL Metrics]

+  >[!NOTE]
+  >
+  >The [!UICONTROL Household] report can include either overlap metrics or non-overlap metrics, but not both.

 * [!UICONTROL Conversion Metrics] (sorted by advertiser)

 * [!UICONTROL Custom Goals] (sorted by advertiser)

 See "[Available Report Columns](report-columns.md)" for descriptions of all options.